facebook

 “But now he is dead; why should I fast?
 Can I bring him back again?
 I shall go to him, but he will not return to me.” – 2 Samuel 12:23 (NRSV)

 Reflection: In expressing his grief, King David also reveals a comforting thought embedded within the Old Testament: the expectation of reunion beyond death.
-This scripture acts as a profound source of hope, highlighting the continuity of relationships beyond our earthly lives, anchored in the divine promise.
+This scripture is a profound source of hope, highlighting the continuity of relationships beyond our earthly lives, anchored in the divine promise.

 John 14:1-3